Cradlepoint NetCloud Perimeter

 This article contain release notes for the NetCloud Engine Client.

-In some cases the Cradlepoint router may reside behind a private network, which can cause issues if NCM is needed to manage your device.
-This article describes the steps necessary to allow a Cradlepoint router that is on or behind a private network to communicate with NCM.
+In some cases the Cradlepoint router may reside behind a private network or firewall, which can cause issues if NCM is needed to manage your device.

 This article provides links to several articles with help and information regarding NetCloud Manager (NCM).